-Most coffee producers want to produce the most profitable, and therefore the best-tasting, coffee they can, but they’re limited by the environment.
+Most coffee producers want to produce the most profitable and best-tasting, coffee they can, but their environment limits them.
 Coffee, more so than most foodstuff, has a very close bond to its surrounding environment.

 Producers will often wait to see how much rain has fallen before decide whether to produce washed, honey, or natural coffee.
-If it’s rained a lot, it’s harder to produce good natural process because coffee cherries can start splitting.
+Heavy rain makes it harder to produce good natural process because coffee cherries can start splitting.
 If it hasn’t rained, conditions are great for honey process or natural process because no sugars will get washed away.

 Experiments & Innovations: The Future of Coffee Processing